How Asset Management in Manufacturing is Creating the Smart Factories of Tomorrow

 Computer Modelling and Digital Twins

 A digital twin is a digital replica of a living or non-living entity.
-In this context, a digital twin is a computerized model of a complex asset.
+In this context, a digital twin is a computerised model of a complex asset.
 It will have all of the same sensors, digital controls, repair and inspection history, and more.

 An effective management system can use these digital twins to predict problems, pinpoint faults and access controls remotely.